-Poet in the City commissions celebrated poets and film-maker to create vibrant visual soundscapes shaped by the histories, stories and experiences of different communities within the Culture Mile.
+Poet in the City commissions celebrated poets and film-maker to create vibrant visual soundscapes shaped by the histories, stories and experiences of different communities within the Smithfield area.

 In an area of the city so dense with history, what happens when we peel back the layers of city life to reveal the stories between its streets?

 This Summer we invite you to join us in venturing through the bustling maze of metropolitan life to find the interweaving worlds of London’s famous Smithfield Market.
 We’ve invited four artists to roam the streets of the Smithfield area, immersing themselves in the revolving microcosms of daily life that exist within its boundaries.
 From the hustle and bustle of the market traders at first light, till the last revellers fall out the clubs at the end of the night, our artists will be sliding through the parallel layers of living that exist simultaneously, exploring, engaging and animating its spaces through poetry, film and performance.

 Celebrated poets Murray Lachlan Young, Imtiaz Dharker and Joshua Idehen are working with film-maker Charlotte Ginsborg to create three short films exploring different aspects of the local community: community life, nightlife and architecture.
 The films will capture the artist’s findings as ‘poetic journalists’ charting their conversations with local residents and workers, their experiences poetry busking in community spaces, and a roundtable discussion involving key local stakeholders, questioning place, identity and the changing face of culture in the City of London.
 The films are to be narrated by newly commissioned poems created by the poets, shaped by the insights and experiences of the Smithfield community.

 Murray Lachlan Young will be exploring Community Life.
 He will be working with hospitals, community centres, pubs and libraries to delve into different pockets of community within the area.